The Executive Function Trifects: Maxims, Artifices, and Planning Your Pursuits

 4. How to Make Your Executive Function Skills Better?

-There's good news!
-These tips are manageable, and you can improve them with a little work:
+There’s good news!
+These maxims are manageable, and you can improve them with a little work:

 Time Management Tools: Use calendars or reminders to manage their time.
 Run your day like a military operation (with extra coffee).

 Push to Decompose: Instead of having a task that says, “Clean the house,” have a task that says, → sweep floor, stack table, and so on.”
-You will be a productivity ninja.
+You will be a productivity adept.

 Meditate: For clearing off that convoluted mind through being mindful.
 Nothing for just a couple of minutes will do wonders for your concentration.